 Tokyo Banana - (cream filled cakes from Japan)

-Green Tea flavored Kit Kat (made in Japan)
+Green Tea flavoured Kit Kat (made in Japan)

-Macha Choco & Green Tea Pocky sticks (an Asian favorite made in Japan)
+Macha Choco & Green Tea Pocky sticks (an Asian favourite made in Japan)

 Any Other Ideas?
 Yeah, lots of them!

 Japan has a rich tradition & there are many small items that make suitable gifts back home.
 But if you are not familiar with the culture, you might not know what to look for.
 Also, many interesting items are 'regional' and you are not likely to find them at the airport.
 Below, is a list of items & where you are likely to find them.